emmanuelmenon/emmanuelmenon.github.io/_posts/2019-06-05-markov-chains-in-rps.md

 oppMoveHistory = []
 ```
 - `transitionTable`: This variable stores our transition matrix as a set of nested dictionaries.
 The keys that store the dictionaries are the picks that are being transitioned **from** while the values inside the nested dictionary will contain the picks that are being transitioned **to**.
-    - For example, the left-most `R` is the value that is being transitioned from, while the `{"S": 0, "P": 0, "R": 0}` dictionary that it is paired to will hold the values that are being transitioned to as keys and the probabilty of that transition occuring as values.
+    - For example, the left-most `R` is the value that is being transitioned from, while the `{"S": 0, "P": 0, "R": 0}` dictionary that it is paired to will hold the values that are being transitioned to as keys and the probability of that transition occurring as values.
 - `playCount`: This variable is assigned to the number of times that each pick has been played throughout the program's life
 - `choices`: This is a list of possible picks.
 - `winningMoves`: This is a dictionary where each key is paired to the value that beats it.